26-Year-Old Teacher Killed In A Motor Vehicle Accident

 Motor vehicle accidents impact the community at large

-Ms Mellick was pronounced dead at the accident scene.
-Her boyfriend survived the incident and was treated for minor injuries.
+Ms Mellick was pronounced dead at the accident scene and her boyfriend survived the incident and was treated for minor injuries.

-“Ms Mellick was well known and much loved, having been in Mt Isa for three years,” Ms Schimming said.
-“My condolences and thoughts go out to her family and loved ones at this difficult time.”
+“Ms Mellick was well known and much loved, having been in Mt Isa for three years,” Ms Schimming said and “My condolences and thoughts go out to her family and loved ones at this difficult time.”

 The impact of the crash was so hard it brought two power poles down